MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-updates-app.md

      :::image type="content" alt-text="shows the details for the Approvals app." source="media/approvals-details-new.png" lightbox="media/approvals-details-new.png":::

-## Pin Updates to Teams (copied from approvals)
+## Pin Updates to Teams

-### Use the Tailored frontline app experience to pin Updates and other apps to Teams (copied from approvals)
+### Use the Tailored frontline app experience to pin Updates and other apps to Teams

 The tailored frontline app experience in Teams pins the most relevant apps in Teams for users who have an [F license](https://www.microsoft.com/microsoft-365/enterprise/frontline#office-SKUChooser-0dbn8nt).
-Pinned apps include Updates, Approvals, Walkie Talkie, Tasks, and Shifts.
+Pinned apps include Approvals, Walkie Talkie, Tasks, and Shifts.
 By default, this feature is on, giving your frontline workers an out-of-the-box experience that’s tailored to their needs.

 The apps are pinned to the app bar—the bar on the side of the Teams desktop client and at the bottom of the Teams mobile clients—where users can quickly and easily access them.

 To learn more, including how the experience works with app policies that you set, see [Tailor Teams apps for your frontline workers](pin-teams-apps-based-on-license.md).

-### Use an app setup policy to pin Updates to Teams (copied from approvals)
+### Use an app setup policy to pin Updates to Teams

 App setup policies let you customize Teams to pin apps that are most important for your users in your users.

 To pin the Updates app for your users, you can edit the global (Org-wide default) policy or create and assign a custom app setup policy.
 To learn more, see [Manage app setup policies in Teams](teams-app-setup-policies.md).

-## Retention policy (copied from approvals)
+## Retention policy

 Updates created from the Updates app are stored in the default Microsoft Dataverse environment, which doesn’t support backups at this time.
 Learn more about how to [Back up and restore environments - Power Platform \| Microsoft Docs](/power-platform/admin/backup-restore-environments).